 about.

-My creative journey began at a young age.
-After being invited to attend a class for talented students at Gladesville Tech during junior high school, I went on to come first in in my final years of 3-unit art during high school.
+I was encouraged to explore my artistic side from a young age, from the early encouragement by my uncle, who bought a painting of two lovebirds, to being invited to attend a class for talented students Gladesville Tech.
+I went on to come first in my final years of 3-unit art during high school.

 1988.